 DirectX 11 Technology Update (Gamefest 2010)

-For additional material, see: Feature Levels, Tessellation, DirectCompute, Multithreading, Textures and Block Compression, HLSL, and WARP.
+For additional material, see: Feature Levels, Tessellation, DirectCompute, Multithreading, Textures and Block Compression, HLSL, WARP, and Effects.

 Math: Since Direct3D 11 does not have the 'fixed-function' graphics pipeline of Direct3D 9, the choice of graphics math conventions (left-handed vs. right-handed, row-major vs. column-major matrices, etc.) is entirely up to the developer.
 DirectXMath can be used to create both Direct3D-style "Left-Hand Coordinate" transformations as well as OpenGL-style "Right-Handed Coordinate" transformations using a row-major matrix convention which can be used directly with row-major shaders or transposed to use column-major shaders.